fkooman/php-oauth-lib-common/docs/SCOPES.md

 This document describes the rationale behind the handling of OAuth scopes and describes the methods.

+## Instantiation
+There are two ways to create a `Scope` object.
+One way is to use the
+constructor:

+    $scope = new Scope(array("foo", "bar"));

+The other is to use the static `fromString` method:

+    $scope = Scope::fromString("foo bar");

+## isEmpty
+This method checks whether the scope is empty, i.e.: if it was created using an empty array or empty string.

+## equals
+This method is used to compare two `Scope` objects.
+If they contain the exact same scope values they are considered equal.

+## toArray
+This converts the `Scope` object to an array.

+## toString and __toString
+Convert the `Scope` object to a string.
+Where each scope is separated by a space.

 ## hasScope
 This method verifies that the object that this method is called on contains the scopes in the parameter scope.